spencertiberi/manual50/notes/diversityrecruiting.md

   - Javascript
 - One project had student create a robotic arm given art supplies, servos, and an Arduino.
   - Connected the project to the growing prosthetic industry.
-    - Highlights that computer science can be related to other fields.
+    - Highlights that computer science can be related to other fields.<br>
 <img src="arduino.png" alt="arduino arm" width="400">

 #### Things That Worked at Archer
-- class/group problem solving
+- Class/group problem solving
   - Students loved working on problems together.
-- real-world problems
+- Real-world problems
   - CS50 curriculum does a great job of focusing on real-world applications.
   - Girls think "Why are we learning this?" a lot.
     - Real-world problems get them engaged.
-- allowing students to resubmit any assignment
+- Allowing students to resubmit any assignment
-- asking for feedback
+- Asking for feedback
   - Erin asks for feedback twice during the year.
   - For example, Erin asked her students about how they felt working on problems alone and they expressed interest in collaboration.

 #### Things That Didn't Work
-- asynchronous learning
+- Asynchronous learning
   - This is especially true for girls.
     - They need to feel connected to their environment.
-- not front loading pair programming
+- Not front loading pair programming
   - Students didn't know how to properly work on code together.
 - CS50 AP culture hard to maintain
   - Events such as taking attendance and fire drills interrupt flow.